ris2002/RNN_Scratch_Using_numpy_Pytorch/README.md

 # RNN_And_Transformer_From_Scratch
 This is the practice repo for doing RNN and Transformers from scratch for my  basic intuition on the topics.
-For RNN, I have reffered this video by Dataquest(https://www.youtube.com/watch?v=4wuIOcD1LLI).
+For RNN, I have built this from scratch with guidance and self-study.
 I will also build RNN using vanilla RNN from pytorch on the same dataset.
 This project's quest is to understand the inner workings of RNN.

 ## What is RNN and clear distinction from FFNN
 * A standard FFNN cannot understand a sequence of patterns(sentences).
 Many beginners will be surprised that it can't; many assume that patterns can be learnt using weights, so what's the problem?